BLUE HORIZON, BOOK 3

 “Okay,” Samantha agreed.
 “Just get well, please.”

 Max grunted in satisfaction.
 It had taken him half an hour in multiple trips to get all the tools he thought he would need down in through the crawlway to the landing gear well, and another half hour to wrestle the replacement, three-meter long boot gasket into the same area.
 The crawlway, already crowded with just him, was now absolutely cramped.
 However, the schematic of the place showed two lower deck plates that could be removed to give him more room to work on the spadraulic extender.
 There were three bright lamps giving the mechanic ample illumination and Max wondered briefly if this was what a cave might be like.
 The robust tunes of Pixly Dixly echoed through the lower cavities of the Blue Horizon and Max hummed along with it as he set to work to remove the access floor panels.
-Inane as she was, at least she was consistent inasmuch as all her music sounded the same; Max could have white noise that wasn’t too distracting.
+Inane as she might be, at least she was consistent inasmuch as all her music sounded the same; Max could have white noise that wasn’t too distracting.

 The canine looked up with a smile.
 “Just hold right there, Moss,” he said in a reassuring tone.
 The small flying saucer hovered to his left and twitched its antennae slightly as it emanated Max’s work music.
 Several moments later, the mechanic removed the deck plates and set them aside.
 He crawled down into the lower space and wriggled his toes inside his soft boots.
 They had started to cramp in the squatting position he had been in, but now that he had room to stretch out his legs a little, he got some relief.